 Told that Hayes had no children and by extension no grandchildren, Etheridge was silent.

 Smith claimed his doctorate was revoked over a simple mixup in citations.
-Etheridge said that sounded plausible but a moment later agreed a dissertation advisor would not allow a candidate with such citation issues to even summit the dissertation to the committee.
+Etheridge said that sounded plausible but a moment later agreed a dissertation advisor would not allow a candidate with such citation issues to even submit the dissertation to the committee.